-- CSUPD also collaborates with Fort Collins Police Services, Poudre Fire Authority, Larimer County Sheriff’s Office, the Office of the District Attorney, and other state and federal law-enforcement agencies and investigation bureaus.
-As part of a regional first responder network, CSU police hold mutual aid agreements with the county and city to deal with contingencies such as natural disasters, civil disturbances, major crimes, and pursuits of serious offenders who travel across jurisdictional lines.
+- CSUPD collaborates with Fort Collins Police Services, Poudre Fire Authority, Larimer County Sheriff’s Office, the Office of the District Attorney, and other state and federal law‐enforcement agencies and investigation bureaus.
+As part of a regional first responder network, CSU police hold mutual aid agreements with the county and city to address contingencies such as natural disasters, civil disturbances, major crimes, and pursuits of serious offenders who travel across jurisdictional lines.
 These mutual aid agreements include provisions for joint investigations.
 Copies of these agreements are available from CSU police.

-About CSUPD officers:
+About CSUPD officers

-- Officers possess peace-officer commissions from the State of Colorado, Larimer County, and the City of Fort Collins.
+- Officers possess peace‐officer commissions from the state of Colorado, Larimer County, and the city of Fort Collins.

 - Colorado State University police officers complete at least 860 hours of training in a state‐certified police academy and field‐training program in preparation for their jobs.

 - Colorado State University Police Department’s jurisdiction and primary focus is all property owned, leased or controlled by Colorado State University.
 While possessing commissions from Larimer County and the city of Fort Collins, CSUPD does not routinely patrol the county’s or city’s jurisdiction.
 However, CSUPD will assist on in-progress calls and specific interdiction initiatives at the request of the Larimer County Sheriff’s Office and Fort Collins Police Services.

 About the CSU Police Department’s work on campuses

 - Colorado State University police officers routinely patrol all buildings on campuses.